ScottyLabs/governance/README.md

 3. If there is no response within 24 hours, ping the tech director.

+## Validations

+Check the [validators README](__meta/validators/README.md) for more information on the checks your PR must pass before it can be merged.
+A reviewer will approve the workflow to run after verifying that the pull request contains no malicious code.

+## Synchronization

+Check the [synchronizer README](__meta/synchronizer/README.md) for more information on the synchronization process, including what permissions are granted.

 ## License

 This project is licensed under `Apache-2.0`, and is heavily inspired by [Concourse's governance](https://github.com/concourse/governance).